 Today in this article I want to talk about something that works extremely well in our business.
-We hope that you’re excited by all the possibilities and here’s everything you need to know about a methodology about using strategic bonuses to sell more and to thrill your audience.
+We hope that you’re excited by all the possibilities.
+And here’s everything you need to know about the method of using strategic bonuses.
+It will help you to sell more and to thrill your audience.

-I haven’t really seen a business model where this would not work.
-So if you’re not using bonuses yet, pay attention to this article because I think you’ll get some ideas you could try as soon as today really.
+I haven’t seen a business model where this would not work.
+So if you’re not using bonuses yet, pay attention to this article.
+Because you’ll get some ideas you could try as soon as today.

-I will talk about the power of bonuses and giving people more than they expect for a particular deal, or a transaction of some sort.
+I will talk about the power of bonuses.
+And giving people more than they expect for a particular deal or a transaction.

 Selling online it’s a very competitive marketplace for any of us.
-When it comes to packaging and marketing selling your products and services we need some sort of the principle we want to work with regardless of what industry or business model you’re in.
+You need some sort of the principle you want to work with, when it comes to packaging, marketing and selling products and services .
+Regardless of what industry or business model you’re in.